How to Build an Internal Communication Software for Business

 We’ve already mentioned that one of the top advantages of creating your own internal platform is that it will perfectly match your business needs.

 Thus, the platform’s functionality will be also tailored.
 It makes the list of possible features quite large — from remote project management tools to video call functionality.

 That’s why we decided to split them into 2 categories — the most popular and additional ones.
 Take a look!

 This is the first step employees take in your application.
-Its purpose is quite simple yet important — to navigate new users through the key features of the platform.
+Its purpose is quite simple yet important — to navigate new users and teams through the key features of the platform.

 A key idea behind the Onboarding is to show what the main features are and how they can be used.

-As you build an internal company communication platform it’s possible to implement the Onboarding process in a few different ways:
+As you build a platform for employees to connect within your company it’s possible to implement the Onboarding process in a few different ways:

 - As a short introductory video.